vegetables = ['potato','pumpkin']

 continue # skip to next iteration

-print(n) # only reached for even numbers
+print(n) # only reached for even numbers2

 4